 This relates to anything that is being sold such as a product, experience or service.

-This is how you choose to distribute your product or service such as a website (E-commerce shop), high-street shop, warehouse.
-Where you sell your product should be carefully thought about so that you reach that all important ideal customer.
+This is how you choose to distribute your product or service such as a website (E-commerce shop), high-street shop, or warehouse.
+Where you sell your product should be carefully thought about so that you reach that all-important ideal customer.

 7. Physical evidence

 This is important to all customers but especially for those first-time customers that have never used your product before.
 If your digital or physical premises doesn’t look professional, why would your customers think your product is?